dlab-berkeley/Python-Machine-Learning/README.md

 ## Installation Instructions

-Anaconda is a powerful package management software that allows you to run Python and Jupyter notebooks very easily.
+Anaconda is a useful package management software that allows you to run Python and Jupyter notebooks very easily.
 Installing Anaconda is the easiest way to make sure you have all the necessary software to run the materials for this workshop.
 Complete the following steps:

-1. [Download and install Anaconda (Python 3.8 distribution)](https://www.anaconda.com/products/individual).
+1. [Download and install Anaconda (Python 3.9 distribution)](https://www.anaconda.com/products/individual).
 Click "Download" and then click 64-bit "Graphical Installer" for your current operating system.

 2. Download the [Python-Machine-Learning-Fundamentals workshop materials](https://github.com/dlab-berkeley/Python-Machine-Learning-Fundamentals):